-KENOWA HILLS HS TRADITIONAL GRADUATION REQUIREMENTS- ending with class of 2027
+KENOWA HILLS HIGH SCHOOL

+TRADITIONAL GRADUATION REQUIREMENTS

 Students who graduate from high school must satisfactorily complete the minimum of 22 units of credit in classes in grade levels 8-12.
 Students must be enrolled in a minimum of six units of credit in each grade from 9-12 not to exceed seven enrolled courses in a single year.
 One credit equals one class hour for one school year or successful completion of learning requirements through testing out.